localwiki/localwiki/sapling/versionutils/docs/versioning/notes.rst

 http://code.djangoproject.com/ticket/10164 is the reason we have to do this.

-Workaround: Don't use SQLite, or if you do just know that when you delete models that don't have unique fields it may be "for good."
+Workaround: Don't use SQLite in production, or if you do just know that when you delete models that don't have unique fields it may be "for good."